Iowa commission rejects strict recreational lake standards

 An Iowa commission has rejected a proposal from two environmental groups to adopt stricter standards for the state's nearly 160 recreational lakes, saying the effort would be too expensive.

-The Des Moines Register reports that the Iowa Environmental Protection Commission rejected the proposal Tuesday because of the $205 million estimated cost.
+The Iowa Environmental Protection Commission rejected the proposal Tuesday because of the $205 million estimated cost, The Des Moines Register reported.

-Jon Tack is the water quality bureau chief for the state Department of Natural Resources.
-He says the cost "per capita would be astronomical."
+The cost "per capita would be astronomical," said Jon Tack, the water quality bureau chief for the state Department of Natural Resources.
+The improvements would cost almost $42,000 per person in the town Corydon, which has 1,500 residents.

+The proposed upgrades to wastewater plants and other facilities would also likely do little to significantly improve water quality, Tack said.

 Sign Up and Save